botletics/SIM7000-LTE-Shield/README.md

 ### To-Do List
 - Test phone functionality (maybe on a later product version with voice support)
-- Create an IoT example that posts temperature and GPS lat/long data to the cloud

 ### Completed Tasks
 -	Included FONA_LTE class to the library for SIM7000A module